 I am a licensed nurse, originally from the Philippines, with an unsurpassed track record in home care experience, both clinical and management.
 I qualified in the UK in 2013 and achieved my first management post in 2016.
 Throughout the years, I have worked in different healthcare environments, where I developed a passion for palliative care and supporting people with dementia.

 My dedication to excellence has earned me loyalty from residents and outstanding merits from my colleagues.
 My goal is to be a part of your or a loved one's new journey in life.
 I commit to making residents feel loved, cared for and safe at White Lodge.

-Marius joined White Lodge in 2015 as a General Nurse.
-He has made great progress and advanced to the role of Clinical lead in just a short time.
-He is a valued member of the senior team.
+Marius joined White Lodge in 2015 and is now the Deputy Manager at White Lodge.
+Making great progress, advancing to the role of Clinical lead in just a short time, Marius started at White Lodge as a nurse and is a valued member of the senior team.